-Today is last working day of my first job.
+Hong Kong, 6 August 2021 Today is the last working day of my first job.
 I remind myself to not get so emotional because I can always meet them again.
 I’ve seen a lot of colleagues come and go in a my company or clients.
 I change project every 8 months or so.
-It still hits differently when I am the one who’s leaving.
+Trust me, it still hits differently when I am the one who’s leaving.
 I’ve been working for this client on and off for around 2 years, including being in a secondment in the last two engagements that allow me to be fully part of the team.

 This is the first place that truly gives me working experience where I meet hundreds of colleagues from 18+ countries, who help me to grow, and make me feel belong.
 It sounds cliché but small part of me hesitate to leave this comfort zone.